gabrielcerutti/main-spa/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The Main SPA is deployed [here](https://gabrielcerutti.github.io/main-spa) including two demo micro-frontends bootstrapped with [microfrontend-typescript](https://www.npmjs.com/package/cra-template-microfrontend-typescript) template.
+The Container Application is deployed in [GitHub Pages](https://gabrielcerutti.github.io/main-spa), it includes two micro-frontends bootstrapped with [microfrontend-typescript](https://www.npmjs.com/package/cra-template-microfrontend-typescript) template.

 The Container Application (aka Main SPA) has the capability to launch a React micro-frontend application.